 Tigers in the Wild

 Join us on a Tigers in the Wild adventure!
-While exploring the Zoo, we will meet some local and exotic animals and learn how living by the Cub Scout Outdoor Code and Leave No Trace Principles for Kids can help wildlife and their habitats.
-Scouts will also play an interactive game and have an up-close encounter with education animals.
+While exploring the Zoo, we will observe animals and learn how living by the Cub Scout Outdoor Code and Leave No Trace Principles for Kids can help wildlife and their habitats.
+Scouts will also play an interactive game and meet some program animals up-close.

 This experience will help fulfill requirements 1, 2, 3a, 3b, 4, 6, & 7 of the adventure.

 Come to the Zoo for your Backyard Jungle adventure!
 Scouts will tour the Zoo talking about different animals from both nearby and far away.
-They will go on a 1-foot hike to discover all the wildlife living within their one-foot area, meet some animals up-close, and visit the tiger habitat here at the Zoo.
+They will go on a hike, discover the biodiversity of wildlife living within a one-foot area, meet some animals up-close, and visit the tiger habitat here at the Zoo.

 This experience will help fulfill requirements 1, 2, 4, & 5 of the adventure.

 Paws on the Path

 Join us on a Paws on the Path adventure!
 We will hike around Seneca Park Zoo and identify the animals that call it home, including many local species.
 Scouts will play an interactive game where they will learn about wolves and the challenges they face in their natural range.